 Acoustic stratigraphy from six transects conducted across Cariboo Lake reveal the morphology of sediment deposition in Cariboo Lake (Fig. 2).
 Acoustic penetration is limited in transects proximal to river deltas across Cariboo Lake and improves along the thalwag of acoustic transects distal from river deltas revealing well-layered sediment deposits (Fig. 1).
 Cross-hatching is observed over most of the acoustic record due to electrical interference from the research vessel but does not affect the quality of the results (Fig. 3-8).

-Transect A, one kilometre southwest of the Cariboo River delta, has a strong acoustic reflector along the sedimentwater interface indicating the presence of course-grained material on the bed surface (Fig. 3).
+Transect A, one kilometre southwest of the Cariboo River delta, has a strong acoustic reflector along the sediment-water interface indicating the presence of course-grained material on the bed surface (Fig. 3).
 A high fraction of sand grains in this transect act as an acoustic mask limiting the penetration of the acoustic signal to a depth of 1-2 m along this transect.
 An acoustic multiple is observed 45 m below the sediment surface (Fig. 2).
 Acoustically penetrable, well-layered sediment is observed 3.5 km from the Cariboo River delta in transect B (Fig. 4).
 Acoustic reflectors with 1-2 m spacing lies conformably over a hummocky basement, with a maximum observable sediment thickness of 15-20 m observed near the thalwag.
 An acoustic multiple is observed just over 20 m below the surface on the south end of the transect (Fig. 4, i).

 Acoustic penetration increases 4.4 km from the Cariboo River delta at transect C (Fig. 5).
 The acoustic record along this transect reaches a maximum sediment thickness of 35 m; the maximum thickness of surficial sediments observed across Cariboo Lake in this study.
 The acoustic basement is considered to be either bedrock or coarse-grained glacial sediment from the Last Glacial Maximum (Fig. 5, i).
 Two sediment facies are observed across this transect based on geometry and the strength and continuity of reflectors.
 Some disruption of these facies is caused by turbidity currents and slumping of side slopes.
 The lower unit, facies A has a thickness of ~ 12 m along undisturbed sections (Fig. 5, A), and historically may have been thicker prior to significant scouring events (Fig. 5, ii & iii).
 Two sharp crested v-notch channels, not completely infilled with Holocene sediment, are inferred to be scour channels formed by past glacial activity that predates the overlying sediment (Fig. 5, ii & ii).
 Disturbance within the v-notch channels may be indicative of the presence of strong turbidity currents due to increased glacial activity.
 Facies A is generally lighter in colour indicating low reflectance and suggests a clastic poor sediment environment.
 Parallel reflectors along facies A have a gradual transition between high and low levels of reflectance with the absence of distinct erosive contacts.